fhir-au/smart-on-fhir.github.io/profiles/index-us.md

 platform, we need more.

-Below, we'll define the data elements and coding systems that are considered essential for a SMART on FHIR implementation in an Australian context.
+Below, we'll define the data elements and coding systems that are considered essential for a SMART on FHIR implementation.
 Eventually we'd like to document these decisions using FHIR's built-in "profiling" mechanism, but for now we host the following human-readable explanations, along with sample data to demonstrate what we mean.

 ## Why do we need profiles?